codemasteroy/py-finvoice/README.md

 # Tested

-XML generated have been validated.
+XML has been parsed and XML has been generated using data and have been validated.

 ## Ilmoittamissanomat
 - FinvoiceSenderInfo (SI)